 Vamana and Mahabali

-It is the Samudra Manthan or churning of the ocean, from where the Amrita, the drink of immortality was derived one of the most famously recognized episodes among the many legendary tales of the Hindu dharma, the enmity between the Devas and Asuras traces its roots.
+The Samudra Manthan, or churning of the ocean, from where the Amrita, the drink of immortality, was derived, is one of the most famously recognized episodes among the many legendary tales of the Hindu dharma, the enmity between the Devas and Asuras traces its roots.

-As the tales have it Indra, the King of heaven was rendered powerless and bereft of all strength, energy, and fortune following the curse of Durvassa, a sage who initially had offered him a special garland given to him by Lord Shiva and was enraged as the garland was thrown to ground (although many tells depict it as the act of Airavata, the elephant Indra was riding on).
+As the tales have it, Indra, the King of heaven, was rendered powerless and bereft of all strength, energy, and fortune following the curse of Durvasa.
+Sage Durvasa initially offered Lord Indra a special garland given to him by Lord Shiva and was enraged as the garland was thrown to the ground. (although many tells depict it as the act of Airavata, the elephant Indra was riding on).

-In the battles that followed, the Asuras led by Bali, the asura king single-handedly defeated the devas and gained control of the universe.
-Devas sought help from the Supreme God Vishnu who advised that Devas form an alliance with asuras to jointly churn the ocean for the nectar of immortality and to share it with them.
-However, Lord Vishnu was cunning enough, he told the Devas that he would arrange for them alone to obtain the nectar.
+In the battles that followed, the Asuras, led by Bali, the asura king, single-handedly defeated the devas and gained control of the universe.
+Devas sought help from the Supreme God Vishnu, who advised that Devas ally with asuras to churn the ocean for the nectar of immortality jointly and share it with them.
+However, Lord Vishnu was cunning enough.
+He told the Devas that he would arrange for them alone to obtain the nectar.

 And finally, did Dhanvantari, the heavenly physician, emerge with a pot containing Amrita, the heavenly nectar of immortality.
-And no sooner, fierce fighting ensued between Devas and Asuras for the nectar.
+And no sooner did fierce fighting ensues between Devas and Asuras for the nectar.
 Protect the nectar from Asuras, the divine Garuda took the pot and flew away from the battle scene.
-Also, Lord Vishnu then took the form of Mohini and as a beautiful and enchanting damsel, Mohini distracted the asuras, took the amrita, and distributed it among the Devas, who drank it.
+Also, Lord Vishnu then took the form of Mohini, and as a beautiful and enchanting damsel, Mohini distracted the asuras, took the amrita, and distributed it among the Devas, who drank it.

-Not that all Asuras were fooled, Rahu, disguised himself as a deva and got to drink some nectar.
-However, due to their luminous nature, the sun god Surya and the moon god Chandra were quick to notice the changing of sides.
-But before the nectar could pass his throat, Lord Vishnu in the disguise of Mohini cut off his head with her divine discus, the Sudarshana Chakra.
-But as the nectar had gone down his throat he did not die.
-From that day, his head was called Rahu and his body was called Ketu.
+Not that all Asuras were fooled, Rahu disguised himself as a deva and got to drink some nectar.
+However, due to their luminous nature, the sun god Surya and the moon god Chandra quickly noticed the changing of sides.
+But before the nectar could pass his throat, Lord Vishnu, in the disguise of Mohini, cut off his head with her divine discus, the Sudarshana Chakra.
+But as the nectar had gone down his throat, he did not die.
+His head was called Rahu from that day, and his body was called Ketu.
 Later Rahu and Ketu became planets.